wenbo2333/Arcade-Machine/README.md

 # Arcade Machine
 This program is an arcade machine that allows the user to select from three different games to play, Flappy Bird, Pong, or Space Race.
 The high scores from Flappy Bird and Space Race are automatically saved and displayed in the menu.
-Program was created by Oliver Hamburger on a Windows 10 machine.
-NOTE: Classes used were from previous projects, redundant to test when already proven functional.

 ## Needed to run program
 1. Mingw (if on windows)